Harun1302123/laravel-react-vite/README.md

 <img width="100%" alt="image" src="https://user-images.githubusercontent.com/129714988/230786429-ae7d00b6-3375-452d-bc00-adbf780ad5f5.png">

-# Laravel React Vite Stisla
+# Laravel React Vite

-This project is a web application built with Laravel, ReactJS with Vite, and Stisla Admin Template.
+This project is a web application built with Laravel, ReactJS with Vite, and Admin Template.
 The web application is designed to provide a user-friendly interface for managing data with the CRUD, searching, pagination, showing, single page application, and validation features.

 ## Folder Structure